xfeng12/opennms/features/opennms-graphml-asset-plugin/main-module/src/test/resources/README.txt

 graphmlTestTopology2.xml is the graph which should be generated from nodeInfoMockTestData2.xml by the test.

-The opennms inventory which matches nodeInfoMockTestData.xml is in the requisition file TestAssetOpenNMSInventory.xml
+The opennms inventory which (nearly) matches nodeInfoMockTestData.xml is in the requisition file This can be used to generate a demonstration OpenNMS topology TestAssetOpenNMSInventory.xml

 Data for test GraphMLRestJerseyClientTest